tomatyss/runloop/README.md

     persisted).
-Make sure `runloop.json` points to a writable KB folder, that the model broker has at least one provider (or rely on the writer's heuristic fallback), and export any provider secrets to the environment so the CLI secret resolver can read them.
+Make sure `runloop.json` points to a writable KB folder, that the model broker has at least one provider (or rely on the writer's heuristic fallback), and export any provider secrets to the environment so the CLI secret resolver can read them (either the exact `secret_id` or its upper-snake variant such as `RUNLOOP_MODELS_GEMINI`).
 Mail send still runs as a dry-run and prompts for approval unless `security.confirm_external_actions=false`.
   - Replay a recorded run with either a stored trace ID or a JSON file:
     `cargo run -p rlp -- replay trace:<trace_uuid> --opening examples/openings/compose_email.yaml`
     pulls the canonical `run.trace` payload from the KB, while passing a file